rwpeterson/tagger/tagtools/doc/format.md

 at the faster level 1 and fastest level (-5), we are leaving space savings on the table.

-The combination of Cap'n Proto unpacked encoding and Zstandard compression is the best performer, considering both compression ratio and the speed of the compression step.
-In addition, the wire format of Cap'n Proto messages can be determined by:
+The zero-copy formats (Cap'n Proto and flatbuffers) combined with Zstandard compression are the best performers, considering both compression ratio and the speed of the compression step.
+As a tiebreaker, we note that flatbuffers support only 2 GiB messages, as they are a 32-bit format.
+We can easily acquire more than 2 GiB of tags in a short time, so this is unacceptable.
+Cap'n Proto is a 64-bit format, and while there are a few nuances, in principle messages can exceed 1 EiB in size.

+For users of an unsupported language, the wire format of Cap'n Proto messages can be determined by:

     capnp compile -ocapnp myschema.capnp